 From budget boho to classic couture, London is the style capital of the world.

-Harrods heads the list for top end retail therapy, but spread the love (and the cash) to other places like Harvey Nichols or the luxury-lined Bond Street.
-And don’t worry, window shoppers are welcome, so go for the experience — even if you have to leave empty-handed!
+For high street shopping heaven, head straight to Oxford Street and Regent Street in the West End.
+Harrods and Harvey Nichols in Knightsbridge top the list for high end retail therapy, but spread the love (and the cash) to other ritzy retail enclaves like Sloane Street and Bond Street.
+And don’t worry, window shoppers are welcome — so go for the experience — even if you leave empty-handed!

 Ways to relax in London